Techtonica/curriculum/projects/final-project/README.md

 - [ ] Create your tests (unit and integration, if possible!).
 - [ ] Complete MVP functionality.
 - [ ] Re-scope if needed.
-- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).
 - [ ] Your medium article text will be due on Friday - make sure your README has been updated and you are ready to talk about your project!
 - [ ] Complete all primary features.
 - [ ] Launch your project to Render.